 At New Yorkers for Children, though, this wasn’t the case — attendees were rapt during the various performances (a dance sequence by the group Rajé/Rajé Reborn and a karaoke version of “Empire State of Mind” sung and rapped by Amber Iman and King Tolen, respectively,) on stage.
 Later in the evening, two kids who’d worked directly with New Yorkers for Children gave testimonials of how their lives were impacted by the Back-to-School Package Program and Nick’s Scholars.
 The former gives laptops, MetroCards and Amazon gift cards for book purchases to teens who have aged out of foster care and want to go to college, while the latter provides financial assistance, tutoring and mentoring to those who are eligible.
 One of the two speakers, named Alondra, told the crowd about her difficulties growing up.
 She was diagnosed with extreme depression, anxiety and post-traumatic stress disorder at a young age, she said.
 Her voice wavered as she spoke about being hospitalized for weeks at a time.
 But at the end, she stated that members of the organization became her chosen family and aided her through the hardships.

 There was barely a dry eye in the house.
-Once she’d finished her speech, the guests, in their suits and cocktail dresses and some of whom had never been so close to the story of growing up in the system, stood up and clapped.
+Once she’d finished her speech, the guests — in their suits and cocktail dresses, some of whom never having been so close to the story of growing up in the system — stood up and clapped.

 More From the Eye: